Kipitokisk/KitKatBackend/src/main/java/com/pentalog/KitKat/Controller/AdminController/AdminControllerEndpoint.md

 #### _Create Role_
 ##### Description
-This endpoint allows the ADMIN to create a new role(Admin, Worker, Manager).
+This endpoint allows the ADMIN to create a new role(ROLE_ADMIN, ROLE_USER, ROLE_MANAGER).
 ##### Request Body
 * `name` is the name needed for the new role.
 ``` JSON